 Consumer Financial Industry Amicus Briefs

-Mr. Varon has an active antitrust litigation and counseling practice.
+Jay has an active antitrust litigation and counseling practice.
+He is currently representing HomeServices of America in several antitrust class actions alleging anticompetitive practices in the residential real estate industry.
 He has served as lead counsel for one of the two defendants in two antitrust and consumer protection MDL cases, as well as an FTC investigation regarding activities in the propane distribution business.
-Mr. Varon also represents various clients, including some consumer finance clients (e.g., mortgage and title insurers), in antitrust and related regulatory investigations before the Federal Trade Commission, the Department of Justice, state Departments of Insurance, as well as before state district attorneys and attorney generals.
+Jay also represents various clients, including some consumer finance clients (e.g., mortgage and title insurers), in antitrust and related regulatory investigations before the Federal Trade Commission, the Department of Justice, state Departments of Insurance, as well as before state district attorneys and attorney generals.

 Other Complex Litigation Experience

-Mr. Varon has written several amicus briefs for industry trade associations in such cases as Spokeo v.
-Robins, (Article III Standing); Carter v.
-Wells Bowen Realty (RESPA and Rule of Lenity); PHH v.
-CFPB (Authority of CFPB and interpretation of RESPA Section 8) and has authored many publications on regulatory and litigation issues, including “A Response To the CFBP’s Recent Compliance Bulletin on MSAs,” “RESPA Primer on Joint Ventures and Affiliated Business Arrangements,” “Guide to Section 8 of RESPA for Settlement Service Salespersons,” “Promoting Settlements and Limiting Costs By Means of the Offer of Judgment: Some Suggestions for Using and Revising Rule 68, 33 Am.
-U. Law Rev. 813 (1984),” among others.
+In addition to the amicus briefs described above, Jay has authored many publications on regulatory and litigation issues including: “China Agritech: The Supreme Court Ends Class Action Stacking," (2018); "Justices Scrutinize The Pros and Cons of Extending American Pipe Tolling," (2018); “A Response To the CFBP’s Recent Compliance Bulletin on MSAs;” “RESPA Primer on Joint Ventures and Affiliated Business Arrangements;” “Guide to Section 8 of RESPA for Settlement Service Salespersons;” “Promoting Settlements and Limiting Costs By Means of the Offer of Judgment: Some Suggestions for Using and Revising Rule 68, 33 Am.
+U. Law Rev. 813 (1984);” among others.